CompB09/Arhitecture-Proteus/README.md

 * Project 1
 > The circuits from the binary logics (the good one); 3 ways of doing it

+* Project 2
-Project 2 - we used ground so we can stabilize and do not get errors
+> We used ground so we can stabilize and do not get errors

 Project 3 - normal circuit with 3 inputs